SpatialDataCommons/covid-mobile-data/cdr-aggregation-for-hdp-hive/README.md

     * create table calls (msisdn string,call_datetime string,latitude string,longitude string,location_id string, call_date string).
     * Make sure to have data in the table.
   * Copy Cell tower shape file and Admin shape file data to the following directory in HDFS
-    * HDFS directory: `/work/data/support-data/country_code/mno/geofiles/`
+    * HDFS directory: `/work/data/support-data/country_code/telecom_alias/geofiles/`
     * change `country_code` to code of country such as JP, MZ, US
-    * change `mno` to short code of mobile operator
+    * change `telecom_alias` to short code of mobile operator such as mno1,

 ## Access to jupyter notebook
   * Goto `/home/cdrspark`